Sooty-capped Bush Tanagers

-The Sooty-capped Bush Tanager (Chlorospingus pileatus) is endemic in the highlands of Costa Rica and western Panama, where it favors mossy mountain forests, second growth and adjacent bushy clearings, typically from 1600 m altitude to above the timberline.
+The Sooty-capped Bush Tanagers (Chlorospingus pileatus) is endemic in the highlands of Costa Rica and western Panama, where it favors mossy mountain forests, second growth, and adjacent bushy clearings, typically from 1600 m altitude to above the timberline.
+For more information, see our guide on breeding.

 Description